stroud109/medusa/README.md

 #Bookworms

 Bookworms is a peer-to-peer physical book sharing web app with a barcode reader that uses a computer’s camera, HTML5 canvas and Amazon API.
-Once your books are saved to your library, you can share the books you’re really excited about with other people and not worry about losing them forever.
-Also, you can meet other super interesting people and arrange to borrow their books.
+Once your books are saved to your library, you can share the books you’re really excited about and not worry about losing them forever.
+Also, you can discover other super interesting books and arrange to borrow them.

 Check out Bookworms [here](http://fathomless-wildwood-6941.herokuapp.com/).